schelian/python_project_template/README.md

 This demonstration is focused on machine learning and the directory structure is loosely based on this [repo](https://github.com/StigTerrebonne/AIS-LSTM).
 However, feel free to adapt this to other data intensive applications (e.g., simulation, optimization, big data, etc.).

 The repo has some tutorial material on conda, pandas, sklearn, etc.  Feel free to ignore those for other applications.
+See sections with "Tutorial/reference" below.

 ## More details (read only once or referring back)
 Documentation makes sure your code can be build, run and understood by others.